How firms can leverage their existing know-how and increase profits

 So, what can firms do to adapt?
 There is one clear solution: To remain competitive and profitable, successful firms must discover new and innovative ways to streamline operations and increase productivity.
 And the simplest way for firms to achieve this goal is by leveraging their most valuable asset: their extensive legal knowledge and know-how.

-Attorneys spend years building and honing their legal skills.
-While the legal know-how accrued through decades of real-world experience makes seasoned attorneys an invaluable informational resource, few firms have established an effective process for capturing and passing along the collective knowledge of their attorneys.
+Lawyers spend years building and honing their legal skills.
+While the legal know-how accrued through decades of real-world experience makes seasoned lawyers an invaluable informational resource, few firms have established an effective process for capturing and passing along the collective knowledge of their lawyers.

 The brain drain conundrum